Preparing for CECL? Start here.

 - Rules are in place such that each reported data point has sufficient diversity and critical mass to further ensure borrower and bank anonymity.

-Why your community bank should participate:
+Why your bank should participate:

 - Help you identify and focus on the key loan loss information data fields you need to start collecting today.

 - Determine how your bank's data compares to that of peer banks.

 - Use the data to extract pools of loans where there is limited, or no loss history, to determine loss behavior for similar loan pools.

 - Better segment your portfolio for concentration management.